ZeidLab/EzQuery/README.md

 > All **Table Models** must inherit from `EzQueryTable<T>`.

-> If column is a null-able type and you are going to set null value to it
+> If column is a null-able type and you are going to set a null value to it
 > , you should use a null-able type in your model.
-> In above example, **BirthDay** is a null-able type and you can pass NULL to it
+> In the above example, **BirthDay** is a null-able type and you can pass NULL to it
 > using insert or update command.
 For more information's you should take a look at
 > [Supported Component Model Data Annotations][SupportedAnotations].